Stock events for Genuine Parts Co. (GPC)

 GPC’s Geographic footprint

-Genuine Parts Co. has a global distribution network with over 10,700 locations across 17 countries.
-It operates in North America (United States, Canada, and Mexico), Europe (France, the United Kingdom, Ireland, Germany, the Netherlands, Belgium, Spain, Portugal, Poland, Hungary, and Romania), and Australasia (Australia, New Zealand, and Southeast Asia).
+Genuine Parts Co. has a global presence with over 10,700 to 10,800 locations across 17 countries.
+Its operations span North America (United States, Canada, and Mexico), Europe (including France, the United Kingdom, and Germany), and Australasia (Australia, New Zealand, and Southeast Asia).

 GPC Corporate Image Assessment